French & Italian Rivieras with Corsica

 Calvi, Corsica, France

-Your first port of call is Calvi, on the northwest shore of the French Island of Corsica.
-According to local legend, Calvi was the birthplace of the 15th century Italian explorer, Christopher Columbus.
-While historians may debate this, the natural beauty and rich culture of Calvi is undisputed.
-Calvis gorgeous beach presents a crescent-shaped bay of powdery white sand fringed by maritime pines, while the town has evolved to become Corsica’s ‘culture capital,’ hosting several music festivals over the idyllic summer months.
+Today, you’ll arrive in Calvi, on the northwest shore of the French island of Corsica.
+Local legend claims Calvi was the birthplace of Christopher Columbus, although historians generally believe he was born in Genoa.
+While the true origins of the famed explorer remain debated, the natural beauty and rich culture of Calvi are undisputed.
+Calvis gorgeous beach presents a crescent-shaped bay of powdery white sand fringed by maritime pines.
+The town has evolved to become Corsica’s cultural capital, hosting several music festivals and art exhibitions during the idyllic summer months.

-Your unforgettable yacht cruise concludes this morning in the French Riviera, at the alluring port city of Nice.
-After bidding farewell to your crew and fellow guests, you’ll be transferred to the airport for your return flight home, or to continue your travels.
-Please book your flight to depart out of Nice after 01:00 PM.
+Your luxurious yacht returns to Italian shores today as your cruise concludes in Civitavecchia.
+This historic seaport is the main gateway for the ancient capital of Italy, Rome – aptly known as the ‘Eternal City.’
+After bidding farewell to your crew and fellow guests, you’ll be transferred to the airport for your return flight home or to continue your travels.
+Please book your flight to depart out of Rome after 01:00 PM.
 The itinerary is a guide only and may be amended for operational reasons.
-As such Emerald Cruises cannot guarantee the cruise will operated unaltered from the itinerary states above.
-Please refer to our terms and conditions for further information.
+As such, Emerald Cruises cannot guarantee the cruise will be operated unaltered from the itinerary stated above.